guyc/octopress/source/_posts/2012-05-19-a-practical-pdf-generator.markdown

 PHP Implementation
 ------------------

-Currently FOML is implemented as a PHP library, and requires Apache FOP, which in turn requires Java.
+A PHP library implementing FOML is [available on github](https://github.com/guyc/FOML).
+The library requires Apache FOP, which in turn requires Java.
 It is complete enough to be useful, but is not feature-complete.
 The documentation describes the features that are implemented.

 Also note that the overhead of starting Java for Apache FOP is non-trivial.
-On my machines it is 3 or 4 seconds, so even a trivial PDF report takes that long to generate.
+On my machines it adds >2 seconds, so even a trivial PDF report takes that long to generate.
 At some point I plan to try running FOP as a daemon to eliminate the startup latency, but for now expect XLS-FO to PDF translation to take a few seconds.